Meet the Team

 I am currently now working with the North London Teaching School Hub as an ECF Project Manager.
 I would like to work closely with all schools across Haringey, Waltham Forest and Redbridge to ensure the smooth implementation of the new Early Career Framework to help support our Early Career

-Ashley Perridge, Project Manager CPD / Curriculum Hubs, Head of School, Newport School
+Natalie Lamprell, Project Manager CPD / Curriculum Hubs, Deputy Headteacher, Walthamstow School for Girls

-I am excited to be a Project Manager with the North East London Teaching School Hub and I know by working collaboratively and in partnership we can achieve great things.
-‘Ensuring that every child has a great teacher who inspires and unlocks their potential’ should be a priority for all schools.
-I look forward to meeting you all soon.
+I am passionate about training design and delivery and through my senior leadership roles have seen first- hand the impact this can have on school leaders, educators and ultimately students.
+This is why I am excited to be a Project Manager for the North East London Teaching School Hub.
+I know by working in partnership we can ensure “that every child has a great teacher who inspires and unlocks their potential”.

 Vivienne Porritt, Chair of the Strategic Board, co-founder and Strategic Leader of WomenEd and Vice President of the Chartered College of Teaching